Cornell Lab of Ornithology: Education

+Merlin Bird ID

 The Cornell Lab publishes the free Merlin Bird ID app for iOS and Android devices.
-This field guide and identification app guides users to put a name to the birds they see, and covers 3,000 species of across the Americas, Western Europe, and India.
+This field guide and identification app guides helps users to put a name to the birds they see, and covers 3,000 species of across the Americas, Western Europe, and India.
 In addition to browsing customized lists of birds for any location in the world, users can answer simple questions to get a list of most likely species, along with images and sound.
 In 2017, Merlin Bird ID was updated to include AI-powered automatic photo recognition, which allows quick identification help with photographs.
 Bird ID and Photo ID require separate file downloads.
-The app also offers Sound ID, which can identify some 450 North American species, in real time or from an in-app recording, and even if multiple species are communicating at once.
-The app also displays a basic black-and-white spectrogram - a visual representation of sound.
+The app also offers Sound ID, which can identify some 450 North American species, in real time or from an in-app recording, even if multiple species are communicating at once.
+The app also displays a basic black-and-white spectrogram—a visual representation of sound.

 Research

-Cornell Lab scientists, students, and visiting scholars are carrying on much original research in behavioral ecology, conservation, education, evolutionary biology, information systems, and population genetics.
+Cornell Lab scientists, postdoctoral associates, students, and visiting scholars are carrying on much original research in behavioral ecology, conservation, education, evolutionary biology, information systems, and population genetics.
+The scientists even harness weather radar data to study the movements of birds during migration.
 Cornell Lab engineers also develop hardware and software tools used in researching bird and animal communication and patterns of movement.

-In the Evolutionary Biology laboratory researchers are extracting DNA from living birds or specimens to uncover the relationships among species.
+In the Center for Biodiversity Studies & Higher Education, laboratory researchers are extracting DNA from living birds or specimens to uncover the relationships among species.

-In addition to many studies and published papers, the Cornell Lab's Conservation Science Department has produced land managers' guides aimed at conserving dwindling populations of scarlet tanagers, wood thrushes, and other forest birds.
+In addition to many studies and published papers, the Cornell Lab's Center for Avian Population Studies has produced land managers' guides aimed at conserving dwindling populations of scarlet tanagers, wood thrushes, and other forest birds.
 The Lab worked with Partners in Flight to identify rapidly declining species and produce the first North American Landbird Conservation Plan.
-Lab staff also worked with multiple partners to create the first-ever State of the Birds report in March 2009.
+Lab staff also worked with multiple partners to create the first-ever State of the Birds report in March 2009, and subsequent years.

-The Lab's Neotropical Bird Conservation Program is gathering baseline data about bird populations in Mexico, where many North American birds spend their winters, and helping colleagues in other countries with conservation training and resources.

-The Cornell Lab of Ornithology led the scientific arm of the search for the ivory-billed woodpecker, overseen by the U.S. Fish and Wildlife Service from 2004 to 2009.

-Lab scientists are currently involved with partners from industry, government agencies, and non-governmental organizations in setting research priorities to better understand the impact of wind power facilities on birds and bats.
+Lab scientists are currently involved with partners from industry, government agencies, and non-governmental organizations in setting research priorities to better understand the impact of wind power facilities on birds and bats on land, and on whales and marine creatures offshore.

-Bioacoustics research
+Bioacoustics

-The Lab's Bioacoustics Research Program (BRP) creates remote recording devices used by researchers in projects around the world.
-These autonomous recording units (ARUs) consist of a hard drive, housing, and microphone array that can be mounted in a forest or anchored to the ocean floor.
-ARUs have been used in the Elephant Listening Project in Africa, studies of whales, and in the search for the ivory-billed woodpecker.
+The Lab's K. Lisa Yang Center for Conservation Bioacoustics creates remote recording devices used by researchers in projects around the world.
+These mobile autonomous vehicles consist of a hard drive, housing, and microphone array that can be mounted in a forest or anchored to the ocean floor.
+These recording units have been used in the Yang Center's Elephant Listening Project in Africa, studies of whales, and in many studies of birds such as northern spotted owls.

-BRP has also developed sound-analysis software programs called Raven and Raven Lite.
+The Yang Center has also developed sound-analysis software programs called Raven and Raven Lite.
 Engineers are working on programmable radio tags to track birds and other animals for longer periods of time and to follow bird migrations.